yet-another-personal-assistant/pa-core/README.md

 `main.py` allows direct access to PA using CLI.
 Commands are forwarded to the `pa-brain` component which is started separately.

+## Configuration

+Configuration is defined in `config.yml` file.
+Example of `config.yml`:

+    variables:
+      translator_socket: tmpfile
+    components:
+      translator:
+        cwd: pa2human
+        command: ./pa2human.py --socket ${translator_socket}
+        type: socket
+        socket: ${translator_socket}
+      brain:
+        cwd: brain
+        command: sbcl --script run.lisp --translator ${translator_socket}
+        buffering: line
+		after: translator

+`variables` section is optional.
+It lists variables to be substituted in the rest of the configuration file.
+Currently only `tmpfile` type is supported which is a unique filename.

+`components` section describes components to be started.
+Component definition uses the following fields:

+- `command` _Mandatory_: The command to start the component.
+- `cwd`: Working directory for the component.
+Default is the current directory.
+- `type`: How to communicate to the component.
+Currently supported are `socket` (UNIX socket) and `stdio`.
+Default is `stdio`.
+- `buffering`: If defined and set to `line`, line buffering is used for communication.
+- `socket`: Mandatory for `socket` type components.
+Name of the socket file that is expected to be created by the component.
+- `after`: Defines ordering for components.

 ## Requirements

 ### Brain